 Who benefits and when?
-Group benefit 70 % - is provided to residents of towns where footpaths and cycleways are provided.
-Community-wide benefit 30 % - is provided to all residents through having attractive and safe footpaths, cycleways and streetscapes throughout the district.
+Group benefit 70% - is provided to residents of towns where footpaths and cycleways are provided.
+Community-wide benefit 30% - is provided to all residents through having attractive and safe footpaths, cycleways and streetscapes throughout the district.
 Whose acts create a need?
 All residents, as well as those visiting the district, create a need for safe footpaths and cycleways.
 Separate funding The degree of benefit experienced by those residing or working in areas with footpaths and cycleways determine separate funding is appropriate.
 Funding source(s) Operating expenditure - targeted CV rate 70%, general rate 30% (not including NZTA funding) Rate is targeted to identified communities.
 Capital expenditure As for operating expenditure with loan funding undertaken as required.
 Council receives funding from NZTA for approved footpath improvements.
-The level of funding each year depends on the 'financial assistance rate' currently applicable for Council and on the work programme approved by NZTA.
+The level of funding cook was also as the first position as a bound of the first position as a b funding each year depends on the 'financial assistance rate' currently applicable for Council and on the work programme approved by NZTA.
 Financial contributions - are levied under the Ashburton District Plan Exception - properties in the Ashburton inner CBD rating area pay a CV targeted rate for additional footpath cleaning.

-11.7 Waste Reduction & Recovery - Solid Waste Collection
+11.7 Waste Reduction and Recovery - Solid Waste Collection

 Activity description Council provides a kerbside wheelie bin rubbish and recycling collection service in Ashburton, Willowby, Lake Hood, Winslow, Fairton, Methven, Rakaia, Hinds, Mayfield and Mt Somers.
 Community outcome(s) A balanced and sustainable environment - the recycling of suitable material and the appropriate disposal of residual waste helps minimise the negative effects of waste on our community A district of great spaces and places - the correct management of waste assists with making the district a great place to live, work and play.
 Who benefits and when?
 Group benefit 100% - provided to owners of properties receiving Solid Waste Collection.
 Whose acts create a need?
 Users of the service create an immediate and an ongoing need.
 Separate funding It is appropriate to recover the private benefit via a funding mechanism applied to users.
-Funding source(s) Operating expenditure - targeted UAC rate 100%

-• Charged to all properties able to receive the Council rubbish and recycling wheelie bin collection service.
+Funding source(s) Operating expenditure - targeted UAC rate 100% Charged to all properties able to receive the Council rubbish and recycling wheelie bin collection service.
+Capital expenditure Sourced from operating expenditure, reserves or loan funding.

-11.8 Waste Reduction & Recovery - Solid Waste Management
+11.8 Waste Reduction and Recovery - Solid Waste Management

-Council operates resource recovery parks in Ashburton and Rakaia, and satellite recycling facilities in smaller communities throughout the district.
+Activity description Council operates resource recovery parks in Ashburton and Rakaia, and satellite recycling facilities in smaller communities throughout the district.
 Recyclable material is diverted from the waste stream for re-use and residual waste is transported to the regional landfill at Kate Valley for disposal.
-A balanced and sustainable environment - the recycling of suitable material and the appropriate disposal of residual waste promotes environmental well-being and helps minimise the negative effects of waste on our community.
+Community outcome(s) A balanced and sustainable environment - the recycling of suitable material and the appropriate disposal of residual waste promotes environmental well-being and helps minimise the negative effects of waste on our community.
 A district of great spaces and places - the correct management of waste assists with making the district a great place to live, work and play.
+Who benefits and when?
 Private benefit 60% - provided through having facilities to recycle or dispose of unwanted waste and recyclable materials.
 Community-wide benefit 40% - from having refuse disposed of safely.
+Whose acts create a need?
 Individuals using this service create a need through the requirement to manage solid waste.
 The entire community create a need through requiring protection of the environment from adverse impacts.
-It is appropriate to recover the private benefit through applying separate user charges funding.
-Operating expenditure - fees and charges 60%, general rate 40% Capital expenditure Sourced from operating expenditure, reserves or loan funding.
+Separate funding It is appropriate to recover the private benefit through applying separate user charges funding.
+Funding source(s) Operating expenditure - fees and charges 60%, general rate 40% Capital expenditure Sourced from operating expenditure, reserves or loan funding.